Illinois Democratic Rep. Danny Davis says he won't seek reelection after 15 terms in Congress

 Over the years, he has also pushed for legislation to help former prison inmates find jobs and has helped inmates in his district by sponsoring workshops.
 He has spent Christmas Day with inmates at Cook County Jail.

-Born in Arkansas, Davis worked as a school teacher and Civil Rights activist.
+Born in Arkansas to a sharecropper father, Davis worked as a school teacher and Civil Rights activist.
 Before Congress, he served as a Chicago city alderman and Cook County board member.
 In 1991, he ran unsuccessfully for mayor of Chicago against Mayor Richard M. Daley.

+“I rose from the cotton fields of Arkansas," Davis said.
+“I used to pick cotton.
+The hands that picked cotton ended up picking presidents.
+I’ve known five of them.”

 He actively sought other offices while in Congress too.